ofostier/roti_react/README.md

 # TEMPLATE_REACT_NODE_PROFILE

+**This project is ROTI APP VOTING**

-This is a template project based on REACTJS, NODE and KeystoneJS Inspired from [WESBOS Advanced-React](https://github.com/wesbos/Advanced-React/blob/master/stepped-solutions/57/frontend/Checkout.js)
+Based on REACTJS, NODE and KeystoneJS
+Inspired from [WESBOS Advanced-React](https://github.com/wesbos/Advanced-React/blob/master/stepped-solutions/57/frontend/Checkout.js)

 With this template you can start a web site with :